-Monster Hunter: World is not out on PC until autumn 2018.
-Long before the leaves are falling from the trees, console players will be making big creatures fall from the skies, skewering them with elemental arrows, mounting them by jumping from the canopy above, puncturing their thick hides and bringing them crashing down to earth.
+Monster Hunter: World is out on PC on August 9.
+However, console players have been making big creatures fall to their knees for months, skewering them with elemental arrows, mounting them by jumping from the canopy above, puncturing their thick hides and bringing them crashing down to earth.

 Use our Monster Hunter: World weapons guide to get ready for the hunt.

-It is difficult to get excited when something seems so far away, but you should definitely be looking forward to the first Monster Hunter game on PC.
-The review embargo for the console version of Monster Hunter: World just lifted, and we have spent a lot of time with it, meaning we can tell you now that it will definitely be worth the wait.
+It is difficult to get excited when someone else has been playing with your toys, but you should definitely be looking forward to the first Monster Hunter game on PC.
+We have spent a lot of time with the console version of Monster Hunter: World, meaning we can assure you that it has definitely been worth the wait.
 Here are five reasons why you should be sharpening your blade in anticipation:

 Monster Hunter is a perfect fit for PC